loup-v/geolocation/README.md

 Features:

-* Managing permissions automatically
+* Automatically request location permission
-* Retrieving last known location
+* Retrieve current device location
-* Requesting single location update
+* Listen to location changes
+* Common API with different logic under the hood for iOS and Android, in order to follow best practices on both platforms

 The plugin is under active development and the following features are planned soon:

-* Continuous location updates with foreground and background strategies
+* Foreground and background strategies for location changes
 * Geocode
 * Geofences
 * Place suggestions